MicrosoftDocs/winrt-related/winrt-related-src/schemas/appinstallerschema/app-installer-file.md

 ## Developer audience

-Create the App Installer file manually.
+The App Installer file can be created manually or through the use of the AppInstaller file builder available in the [MSIX Toolkit](https://aka.ms/msixtoolkit).

-For more information on how to create an App Installer file, see [Install a related set using an App Installer file](/windows/uwp/packaging/install-related-set).
+For more information on how to create an App Installer file manually, see [Install a related set using an App Installer file](/windows/uwp/packaging/install-related-set).

 ## In this section